Eastern hemlock, Canada hemlock, pruche du Canada (Taylor 1993), hemlock spruce.

 Work has been done as early as 1941 (Meyer 1941).
 As of February 1999, there are approximately 60 studies involving this species.
 They primarily involve a diverse suite of ecological problems including site quality, stand development, insect attack, acid rain, historical land use, and impacts of anthropogenic climate change.
-It has also seen some use in reconstructing climate variation, archeological studies and numerous relatively esoteric topics.
-Incidentally, thanks to its distinctive pollen morphology, it is also an extremely important species in reconstructing postglacial vegetation change in the eastern U.S. and Canada.
+This has also been used in reconstructing climate variation, archeological studies and numerous relatively esoteric topics.
+Incidentally, thanks to its distinctive pollen morphology, this is an extremely important species in reconstructing postglacial vegetation change in the eastern U.S. and Canada.

 The wood is used extensively as construction lumber, and tannins produced by the bark were at one time used for tanning leather.
-The wood, however, tends to be brittle and inferior to that of the other North American hemlocks.
-Numerous cultivars of Tsuga canadensis have been developed, including compact shrubs, dwarfs, and graceful trees (Taylor 1993).
+The wood, however, tends to be brittle and inferior to that of the other North American hemlocks (which is not particularly good wood in general, compared to most species of Pinaceae used for timber, having relatively low strength and low rot resistance).
+Numerous ornamental cultivars of Tsuga canadensis have been developed, including compact shrubs, dwarfs, and graceful trees (Taylor 1993).

 Eastern hemlock (Tsuga canadensis) is the state tree of Pennsylvania (Taylor 1993).

-I have seen it in locations from the Great Smokies National Park (Tennessee) to Killarney Provincial Park (Ontario).
+I have seen this species in locations from the Great Smokies National Park (Tennessee) to Killarney Provincial Park (Ontario).
 Some of the best examples I have seen were along the Blue Ridge Parkway in the Grandfather Mountain area, where it can be seen with Pinus strobus and Pinus pungens.

 Blozan, Will.
 2007.
 The Usis Hemlock Climb. www.nativetreesociety.org/fieldtrips/gsmnp/usis/usis_hemlock_climb.htm, accessed 2007.03.30.